iamsteve/hanchu-home-assitant/readme.md

 # ⚡ Hanchu Scraper

 This project uses **Selenium + FastAPI** to log into a website, scrape energy usage data, and serve it via a simple API.
 It's Dockerized using **Docker Compose** so you can run it easily.
+I also include the RESTful api configuration to allow the API to integrate directly into home assistant.

 <a href="https://buymeacoffee.com/codenamechicken" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>